dsalme/sapphiron/README.md

 * Database Seed:

 In a terminal, navigate to the project root folder and run:
-`docker-compose run web rake db:seed`
+`docker-compose run web rails db:seed`

 * How to run the test suite